gadicc/meteor-famous-views/README.md

 ## Sample Render Tree

 As explained above, every template instance is wrapped in a compView before being added to the render tree.
-When the template is destroyed, the `node` property of the compview is set to null, and all children will no longer be rendered, and will be garbaged collected.

-By default, a compView creates a SequentialLayout node, since this feels natural to use coming from a template world.
-It can be changed on the
-{{famous}} call.
-Likewise, a modifier can be specified.
-And optional arguments for the modifier.
-If arguments are given, but no modifier specific, the default is a StateModifier.
+It will be either a specified View or a Surface, and a modifier can be specified, together with optional arguments.
+If arguments are given, but no modifier specified, the default is a StateModifier.

-`{{> famous template="scroller" view="Scrollview" modifier="inFront" size="undefined,500"}}`
+`{{>Scrollview template="scroller" modifier="inFront" size="undefined,500"}}`

 ```
                              Context